-Thus make-up of financial baskets matters.
-Battles are quietly going on, influencing hundreds, even thousands of billions of dollars.
-Back in 2018-2020, a then-Administration on Dept. of Labor on ERISA law had wanted to know if there were 'discernable trends' in how retirement funds were investing in energy (FAB 2018-1).
+Make-up of financial baskets matters.
+Battles are quietly going on, influencing hundreds, even thousands of Billions of dollars.
+Back in 2018-2020, a then-Administration's Dept. of Labor on ERISA law had wanted to know if there were 'discernable trends' in how retirement funds were investing in energy (FAB 2018-1).
 There'd been sizable outflows out of fossils - and into sustainable energy themes.
-It's been reported that fossil industry & climate skeptics were an impetus trying to slow inflows to ESG (Environment, Social, Governance) investing.
-They'd perhaps hoped to see 'non-pecuniary' goals, like climate change, get subverted.
-Afterwards a new Administration from 2021 soon moved from prior Labor Dept aims, and even explicitly pointed towards green themes as important.
-Still, it's useful to recall how a stealthy attack from top recently occurred (and failed) against clean energy in 2018-2020.
+It's been reported that fossils industry & climate skeptics were an impetus trying to slow inflows to ESG (Environment, Social, Governance) investing.
+They'd perhaps hoped to see 'non-pecuniary' goals like climate change, get subverted.
+Afterwards, a new Administration soon moved in 2021 away from prior Labor Dept aims and even explicitly pointed towards green themes as important.
+Still, it's useful to recall how a stealthy attack from the top recently had occurred (and failed) against clean energy in 2018-2020.

-Real-world Returns for clean energy in that 2018-2020, up by hundreds of percent, are hardly 'non-pecuniary'!
-For that period, clean was up +300% (ECO), while broader traditional Indexes were well up too by a more modest +85% (Nasdaq), +40% (S&P500), +25% (Dow).
-And fossils oil and natural gas were then Down some -60% - though they soon spiked hard up in 2021.
-Interestingly, fossils & clean energy both nicely non-correlated vs broad Indexes last decade.
-Thus it was maybe no surprise at all to see billions of dollars flowing then into ESG, breaking records.
-2020 ESG assets more than 2x that of 2019, reached \$246 billion end of Q1 2021.
-In Q1 2021 inflows reached \$55 billion, vs. \$41 billion Q1 2020.
-Assets in ETFs/ETPs topped \$6 Trillion for a first-time 2021.
-As ESG in particular has been growing, it may be very volatile at times like 2020.
-And yet that attention to climate (IB 2015-1) seen in some baskets, has fallen under attack such as 2018-2020, reportedly by fossil fuels interests under ERISA.
+Real-world Returns for clean energy in the 2018-2020 period up by hundreds of percent, are hardly 'non-pecuniary'!
+In that period, clean was up +300% (ECO) - while traditional Indexes were up by more modest +85% (Nasdaq), +40% (S&P500), +25% (Dow).
+And fossils, oil and natural gas were then Down some -60% - though they soon would spike hard up 2021/2022.
+Interestingly fossils AND clean energy both were non-correlating vs broad Indexes last decade.
+Thus, maybe was No surprise at all to see billions of dollars flowing then into ESG, breaking records.
+ESG assets in 2020 were more than 2x that of 2019, reached \$246 billion early 2021.
+Q1 2021 inflows reached \$55 billion, vs. \$41 billion in Q1 2020.
+Assets in ETFs/ETPs topped \$6 Trillion for a first-time in 2021.
+As ESG in particular grows, it will be very volatile at times, often down.
+And yet attention to climate (IB 2015-1) which is real, not long ago fell under unworthy attack in 2018-2020, reportedly by fossil interests and skeptics under ERISA.

-So if proposed rules in 2018-2020 had sought to prevent a look at climate solutions, deemed as 'non-pecuniary', that's a bit curious given these glaring Performance facts:
+In sum if proposed rules during 2018-2020 had sought to prevent a look at climate solutions, deemed 'non-pecuniary', that was a bit curious given these glaring Performance facts: